PSO Waveform Functions

 Controlling Waveform Activation

-By default, the PSO Waveform module, if enabled, will generate the configured waveform (pulse, PWM, or toggle) immediately when it receives an output event from the PSO Event module.
-If desired, you can use the PsoWaveformConfigureDelay() function to specify a time delay from the reception of the output event to the start of the waveform generation.
-Specify the desired delay, in microseconds, using the $delayTime argument.
+By default, the PSO Waveform module, if enabled, generates the configured waveform (pulse, PWM, or toggle) immediately when it receives an output event from the PSO Event module.
+You can use the PsoWaveformConfigureDelay() function to specify a time delay from when the output event is received and when it starts.
+Specify the delay in microseconds with the $delayTime argument.

 IMPORTANT: The delay that you specify cannot exceed the time between consecutive output events or waveform generation might not occur.